 Time Required: 1 hour or more

 - Having to cancel a vacation is one of those circumstances when travelers who worked with a travel agent will be glad they did.
-In that case, all you need do is make one call to the agent, and she can handle the rest.
+In that case, all you need do is make one call to the agent, and she can handle the rest as long as you have travel insurance.
 If you bought a vacation through Expedia or Travelocity, call their toll-free number to request assistance.

 - Let's assume you booked the vacation yourself.
 Did you read the small print before you committed to airline or hotel reservations?
-Then you're ahead of the game and already aware of cancellation policies.
 If you're like most travelers, you skipped over them.
 Now go to the company's Web site and acquaint yourself with their rules.

 - If you haven't yet joined your airline's and hotel's free frequent traveler clubs, do so now.
 That identifies you as a loyal customer.
 Some companies offer members preferential treatment and expedited handling of phone calls to customer service.
 It may save you waiting time on the phone.

-- Hotel reservations tend to be the easiest to cancel without a penalty, as long as you cancel your visit in time.
-Hilton Hotels, however, is testing a punitive $50 cancellation policy that others may follow.
-Nonetheless, call the hotel's toll-free number if you need to cancel and have your confirmation number available.
+- Hotel reservations tend to be the easiest to cancel without a penalty, as long as you a) didn't opt for a non-refundable rate and b) cancel your visit in time.
+So go online or call the hotel's toll-free number if you need to cancel and have your confirmation number available.

 - Travel insurance can come in handy when you have to cancel a vacation -- as long as you meet the policy's requirements for cancellation.
 "We changed our minds" or "someone lost a job" may not qualify.
 So again, clarifying the terms beforehand will help you to know how much you can expect to be reimbursed.